 The importance of potty training an older adopted chihuahua

-A properly housetrained chihuahua will be a dependable and ultimately happier dog that trusts and respects his owners.
+A properly housetrained chihuahua will be a dependable and ultimately happier dog that trusts and respects its owners.
 This will help you have a pet that you can consider as a buddy for life.
-Moreover, potty training is the basic teaching that your dog should be used to before proceeding onto more complicated commands.
+Moreover, potty training is the basic teaching that your dog should be used to before proceeding to more complicated commands.

 An obedient dog is a pet that has been looked after properly, and he is happy with his owner.

 However, you will have to understand whether your adopted chihuahua had been mistreated or followed ineffective training.